cattle-ops/AWS-Fleeting-Plugin-AMI/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

+# Bug Report

+## Describe the bug

+A clear and concise description of what the bug is.

 <!-- Before submitting a bug, make sure that you meet the following requirements:
   1. use the latest version of the module
   2. read the documentation
 -->

-# Describe the bug

-A clear and concise description of what the bug is.

-# To Reproduce
+## To Reproduce

 Steps to reproduce the behavior:
 1. Go to '...'